JoeSz/Exopite-Simple-Options-Framework/README.md

     'priority'          => 'default',
     'title'             => 'Demo Metabox',
-    'capability'        => 'edit_posts',              // The capability needed to view the page 'tabbed'            => true,
+    'capability'        => 'edit_posts',              // The capability needed to view the page
+    // 'tabbed'            => false,                  // Add tabs or not, default true
-    'simple'            => true,                      // Save post meta as simple insted of an array 'multilang'         => true,                      // Multilang support, required for qTranslate-X and WP Multilang
+    // 'simple'            => true,                   // Save post meta as simple insted of an array, default false
+    // 'multilang'         => true,                   // Multilang support, required for ONLY qTranslate-X and WP Multilang
+                                                      // for WPML and Polilang leave it in default.
                                                       // default: false
 );